papasavvasn/FullStackOpen-Phonebook-Part3/README.md

 The command `npm run deploy:full` builds the client and server, commits to github with the message `build client and server' and deploy to heroku` and deploys to Heroku

 Notes: to set an env variable to HEROKU do: `heroku config set MONGODB_URI="url of database"`

+Linting and formatting are handled by the VS code TS and JS formatters (ex.
+3.22)